The Last Time

 Unlike sports where this runner comes first, that team scores the most goals, entertainment has no such criteria.

 In 2010 when a show no one saw, or cares to see, beat out Avatar, the highest grossing film in history, a film that people are still talking about, that was it for me.
-I realized 'voting' isn't built on the the public's choice.
-The voters have no one to answer to, they pick what they like.
+I realized 'voting' isn't built on the the public's choice, it's the bias of the voters.

 Take a Glance at the Emmys